-The 2022 annual inspection for Ash Landfill No. 4 at Sheldon Station was performed on November 3, 2022.
+The 2024 annual inspection for Ash Landfill No. 4 at Sheldon Station was performed on October 7, 2024.
 The inspection met the requirements for CCR landfills under 40 CFR Part 257.84.
 The inspection found no indication of major structural deficiencies.
-Minor maintenance items that will need to be continually addressed include tracking and removal of large burrowing animals and removal of woody vegetation growing on the interior and exterior slopes.
-Additionally, NPPD should continue to monitor the cracking in the perimeter and notify Golder of any changes.
+NPPD should continue to monitor the cracking in the perimeter and notify WSP of any changes.